 Technical Requirements

-- Medium setup complexity (requires AI infrastructure familiarity)
+- Medium setup complexity for teams without existing AI infrastructure familiarity

 - Best suited for teams with existing AI infrastructure investments